 In addition to the timing requirements for the year you borrowed money, there are two additional requirements for PAYE:

-- Type of Loan: In order to use the PAYE program, the student must have used federal direct loans.
+1. Type of loan: In order to use the PAYE program, the student must have used federal direct loans.
 You can, however, combine Perkins or Federal Family Education loans to have them qualify for PAYE.
 You should consider, however, that you will lose the forgiveness option available in the Perkins loan program.

 REPAYE also provides for the government to pick up unpaid interest on subsidized and unsubsidized Direct loans.
 Where PAYE allows for the government to cover unpaid interest on subsidized student loans for three years if the monthly installment didn’t cover all of the interest, REPAYE matches this and expands the subsidy to unsubsidized federal loans, as well as the unpaid interest on subsidized loans over the designated three years.
 This makes REPAYE a better choice for borrowers who are low-income earners because the 10 percent monthly installment cap typically will not cover the entire interest payment.